-"Window to America"
+"A Window to America"

-For over 50 years, the Amerika Haus was for many people in and around Cologne their "window to America": it provided insight into the culture, politics and economy of the United States.
-Many prominent guests visited the Amerika Haus and enriched the varied program of events: numerous German and American politicians and ambassadors, a pop art artist such as Roy Lichtenstein, a Nobel Prize winner Toni Morrison and an opera star Jessye Norman, just to name a few.
+For over 50 years, the Amerika Haus represented, for many in and around Cologne, a "window to America": it provided insight into the culture, politics and economic landscape of the United States.
+Amerika Haus Cologne played host to many prominent guests including numerous German and American politicians and ambassadors, and bastions of American culture such as pop art artist Roy Lichtenstein, Nobel Prize winner Toni Morrison, and operatic soprano Jessye Norman, just to name a few.

-In 2007 the Amerika Haus e.
-V. North Rhine-Westphalia was founded on the initiative of Jeane Freifrau von Oppenheim, the former Mayor of Cologne Fritz Schramma, as well as the former US Consul General Matthew G. Boyse, as the successor to Amerika Haus Köln.
-This ensures a contact point for transatlantic dialogue in NRW.
-To this day, an initiative group consisting of companies and personalities accompanied the founding process and continue to support the association in form of ideas and donations.
-With its focus on event planning, Amerika Haus e.
-V. NRW opened its new office in Apostelnstraße in 2008.
-With approximately 40 events on transatlantic topics per year, we reach over 4000 guests in the state of NRW.
+In 2007 the AmerikaHaus NRW e.
+V. was founded on the initiative of Jeane Freifrau von Oppenheim, the former Mayor of Cologne Fritz Schramma, and the former U.S. Consul General Matthew G. Boyse, as the successor to Amerika Haus Cologne.
+This ensured a contact point for transatlantic dialogue within NRW.
+An initiative group consisting of corporate and personal partners who assisted in the founding of the new AmerikaHaus continue, to this day, to support the organization through both intellectual and financial support.
+With a new focus on event planning, AmerikaHaus NRW e.
+V. opened its new office on Apostelnstraße in 2008.
+With approximately 40 events per year focused on the transatlantic dialogue, we have reach over 4000 guests in the state of NRW.